EdwinVW/dapr-traffic-control/README.md

     docker ps
     ```

-  > Make sure you pick the Id of a container running the .NET service and not the Dapr sidecar (the command will start with `/daprd`).
-If you do pick the Id of a Dapr sidecar container, you can check out the Dapr logging emitted by the sidecar.
+  > For every service, 2 containers will be running: the service and the Dapr sidecar.
+Make sure you pick the Id of a container running the .NET service and not the Dapr sidecar.

 1. View the log for each of the services (replace the Id with the Id of one of your services):